kenshoo/python-style-guide/README.md

 You shouldn't be using implicit relative import (4th syntax), since it only works in python2 and runs the risk of clashing with other 3rd party modules.

- * Import only what you need not the entire module
+ * Import what you need not the entire module

-This is preferred because it is easier to mock without side effects.
+Doing so avoids unwanted side effects, especially when mocking in tests.

-Plus, it makes the current working module lighter, since it doesn't contain another whole module within itself.
+It also makes the current working module lighter, since it doesn't contain another whole module within itself.

+If you want to avoid name clashing or the namespace's name adds to understanding intent, then use aliasing.

 ```python
 # not the best